Budget & Financial Planning

 The Quarterly Budget Report for the Town of Jupiter reflects the status of the Town’s annual budget for the fiscal quarters provided below.
 These reports are distributed to Town Council members and staff to provide interim financial information and are unaudited.

-For questions or to request a copy of the latest quarterly financials please contact the Budget Manager, Scott Reynolds via email.
+For questions or to request a copy of the latest quarterly financials please contact the Finance Manager, Scott Reynolds via email.

 Tax Rate & Budget Facts